-The first step is to cut your fabric into two 9 inch pieces (cut fabric in half across the width of the fabric)
+- Cut each fabric into two 9 inch pieces (cut fabric in half across the width of the fabric)

-Open up the fabric so there is just two layers and lay each piece on top of each other.
+- Open up the fabric so there is just two layers and lay each piece on top of each other.
 You will have four layers of fabric.
 Make sure salvage ends are together..

-Trip off the salvage on the end.
+- Trim off the salvage on the end.

+- Cut your pendants.
+Remember they are 7 inches across the top at the widest point and 9 inches long.
 Using a ruler and a rotary cutter or scissors, lay your ruler at an angle.
 At the 7 inch mark and the 3 1/2 inch mark and cut

-Next place your ruler at the bottom 3 1/2 inch mark you just cut to and then angle it up to the upper corner and cut.
+- Next place your ruler at the bottom 3 1/2 inch mark you just cut to and then angle it up to the upper corner and cut.
 Discard the piece you cut off on the right hand side.

-To cut your next pennant just angle the ruler from the upper point down to the 7 inch mark.
+- To cut your next pennant just angle the ruler from the upper point down to the 7 inch mark.

+Just keep repeating.
 You will get a total of 20 or 10 sets of pennants from the 1/2 yard.

-Repeat with remaining fabrics.
+- Repeat with remaining fabrics.

-After all pennants are cut place two pieces (matching fabric) together with wrong sides together.
+- After all pennants are cut place two pieces (matching fabric) together with wrong sides together.

-With edges even sew down the two long sides of the pennants.
+- With edges even sew down the two long sides of the pennants.
 Starting at the top and pivoting at the point.
 You do not need to sew the top closed as it will be closed when you attach to the bias tape.